 Yes, any non-felon at least 18 years old or minors that have permission of a parent or guardian, may purchase or possess a device that contains a combination of oleoresin of capsicum and inert ingredients but does not contain any other gas or substance that will cause bodily discomfort when acting in self-defense or defense of another.
 It is illegal to use pepper spray against a peace officer or in a crime.
 The device must have a proper label and written safety instructions for using the device or container.

 Can you carry a concealed handgun in a vehicle in Wisconsin?

 Yes, with a Wisconsin Concealed Weapons License or a license/permit from a state that Wisconsin honors, but not in or on the grounds of a school.
-The Wisconsin Supreme Court on 4/10/18 ruled that a person must have a permit that is valid in Wisconsin to carry a concealed loaded handgun within reach in a vehicle.
+The Wisconsin Supreme Court on 4/10/18 ruled that a person must have a license that is valid in Wisconsin to carry a concealed loaded handgun within reach in a vehicle.

-Without a permit, a loaded handgun must not be concealed in any manner, including on a car seat.
+Without a license, a loaded handgun must not be concealed in any manner, including on a car seat.
 Based on the Wisconsin Court of Appeals ruling in State v.
 Walls(1994), in order to be considered openly carried in a vehicle, the handgun must be discernible from the ordinary observation of a person located outside and within the immediate vicinity of the vehicle.
 Some interpret this to mean above the window line of the vehicle.

 Can you carry or possess a firearm on hotel property in Wisconsin?